-RTZ causes the actuator to return to track 0 and reset a seek error indication.
+RTZ causes the actuator to return to track 0.
 This seek is significantly longer than a seek to track 0 and should only be used for recalibration and not data acquisition.

 The RTZ function will be initiated by a logic 1 pulse (0.5 to 25 microseconds).
-The Unit Ready input will be deactivated within 100 microseconds after reception of an RTZ command.
-The successful completion of an RTZ will be signified by the activation of Unit Ready.
+The Ready signals will be deactivated within 100 microseconds after reception of an RTZ command.
+The successful completion of an RTZ will be signified by the activation of the Ready signals.